KBGB2024 – Middle Distance

 For all classes, descriptions will be printed on the front of the map and be available loose at the start.
 For A-classes, only IOF symbol descriptions will be used.
 For those on orange difficulty courses, both IOF symbols and English written descriptions will be available.
 For classes on yellow and white courses, only English descriptions are provided.

 Legends are not printed on the map.
-You can download a legend/ description of orienteering mapping symbols here.

 Each control is equipped with: